Scripted-Striker/CODSOFT/README.md

-# CODESOFT
+# CODSOFT
-Internship at Codesoft
+Internship at Codsoft